 - Flat warts, which are often found on the arms or face.

 - “Mosaic” warts, which appear as many tiny warts all over the soles of the feet.

 - Genital warts, which can appear in tiny clusters or spread into a large area in the genital or anal area.

-There are over 100 different strains of HPV.
-Some strains, called "high-risk" HPV strains, don't cause warts, but rather cause cervical cancer, penile cancer, vulvar cancer, and anal cancer.
-HPV is among the most prevalent sexually transmitted infections.
+There are over 100 different strains of HPV which is among one of the most prevalent sexually transmitted infections.
+Some strains, called "high-risk" HPV strains, don't cause warts, but rather cause cervical, penile, vulvar or anal cancer.
 In women, we know that persistent HPV infections are responsible for causing changes in the cervix, which often leads to cervical dysplasia (abnormal changes in the cervix) or cervical cancer.

 IMI can help to:

 - Strengthen your immune system to reduce risk of infection

 - Support your immune system to shorten the duration of a wart outbreak